ngiann/GPLVMplusData.jl/README.md

 <h1 align="center">GPLVMplusData.jl</h1>

 Provides `loadducks` function that loads dataset of 72 images depicting a rubber duck photographs from 72 angles.
+The data have been taken from the original repository found [here](https://www.cs.columbia.edu/CAVE/software/softlib/coil-20.php).
+If you use the dataset for your academic work, please cite the following paper as requested by the original authors of the images:

+"Columbia Object Image Library (COIL-20),"
+S. A. Nene, S. K. Nayar and H. Murase,
+Technical Report CUCS-005-96, February 1996.

 Example:
 ```